sagnik3788/community-plugins/CONTRIBUTING.md

 There are two ways to become a code owner:
 - When [initializing a new plugin](#adding-a-new-plugin)
-- When the current code owner(s) invites a new one.
+- When the current code owner(s) invite a new one.
 Then, follow these steps:
     1. Update the Code Owners in the README.md of the plugin.
     2. Execute `make sync/sync` to update the CODEOWNERS file.
     3. Create a PR and get it merged.

 _What to do when a code owner becomes inactive?: TBD_

 **NOTE: CodeOwners does NOT have write access to the repository yet.
-Please ask maintainers when editing Issues/PRs including merging a PR.
+Please ask maintainers when editing Issues/PRs, including merging a PR.
 We're planning to add write access to CodeOwners in the future.**

 ## Issues